 We must demand the Paracel Islands.

 Next is the proposal.
-Côn Đảo and Côn Lôn refer to the same islands in southern Vietnam that were notoriously used by the colonial French to imprison especially anticolonial and revolutionary Vietnamese.
-Annam and Tonkin are colonial designations for the central and northern regions, respectively.)
+Côn Đảo and Côn Lôn refer to the same islands in southern Vietnam.
+They were notorious because they were used by the French to imprison anticolonial and revolutionary Vietnamese.

 We can use them for military purposes during wartime.

 We can use them in place of the Côn Đảo in peacetime.